How do I know when to sign up if I don't know when my kids are swimming?

 Will someone show me what to do?

-Another option if you're uncertain is to focus on jobs at the Tuesday night home B meets at Lake Marion.
-Percentage-wise, more swimmers participate in B meets than in the Saturday A meets, particularly in the younger age groups.
+Another option if you're uncertain is to focus on jobs at the Wednesday night home B meets at Lake Marion.
+More swimmers participate in B meets than in the Saturday A meets, particularly in the younger age groups.
 You'll have the familiarity of the home-pool advantage, and plenty of friends to help you get up to speed, watch your little ones, etc. B meets are a great place to learn the fundamentals of how a swim meet runs, and what each of the jobs entail.
 It also helps you & your family become part of the summer swim family quickly.
 While it’s busy, it’s also a lot of fun – especially for our kids, which is why we’re all here.